nhducseuit/qlct/backlog/sprint-5.md

   - Only show persons/settlements the user can access.

 ##### 🔥 Next Up
-- [ ] **UI/UX: Settlement Balances Redesign**
+- [x] **UI/UX: Settlement Balances Redesign**
   - Replace the single month filter with two dropdowns: **Year** and **Month** (same style as Reports page).
 If unset, default to current year/month.
   - Replace the single person filter with two dropdowns: **Person 1** and **Person 2**.
 User must select both to view a balance.
   - Add an **"Add"** button.
 Only when clicked, the balance between the two selected persons (for the selected year/month) is added to the balances list below.
-  - In the balances list, show: "Person 1 cho mượn Person 2 Số tiền" if positive, or "Person 1 nợ Person 2 Số tiền" if negative.
+  - In the balances list, show: "Person 1 nợ Person 2 Số tiền" if positive, or "Person 2 nợ Person 1 Số tiền" if negative (the field is netAmountPersonOneOwesPersonTwo).
 Show both persons' names clearly.
   - Add a clear explanation above the filters: "Chọn hai người và thời gian để xem số dư giữa họ.
-Số dương: Người 1 cho mượn Người 2.
-Số âm: Người 1 nợ Người 2."
+Số dương: Người 1 nợ Người 2.
+Số âm: Người 2 nợ Người 1."
   - Make the UI consistent with the Reports page for date selection and dropdowns.

 - [ ] **Settlement Creation:**